ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Welcome to ScotGEM and CONGRATULATIONS!

 We realise you will be very excited to join the ScotGEM programme and both St Andrews and Dundee Medical Schools.
-As our second cohort, we are very excited to meet you too.
+As our third cohort, we are very excited to meet you too.

-Our team has been preparing for your arrival and we look forward to helping and encouraging you along the path to becoming a Doctor.
+Our team has been preparing for your arrival, whatever form it takes, and we look forward to helping and encouraging you along the path to becoming a Doctor.
 That path is often difficult but is varied and interesting.
 You will learn much about yourself while learning medicine, as it is an all-encompassing profession.
 Being a Doctor is a privilege and we aim to make your journey with ScotGEM a truly unique and rewarding experience.

-I look forward to meeting you and introducing the team who are ready to guide you through your medical studies.
+I look forward to meeting you and introducing our excellent team who are ready to guide you through your medical studies.

 ScotGEM Programme Director